id=”article-body” class=”row” section=”article-body”> The Lioness vibrator connects to an app to give women more information about their orgasms.

-This year, more than 20 billion connected devices will be installed worldwide, including sex tech products with apps that monitor orgasms, save vibration patterns, or let you connect with your long-distance partner’s pleasure gadget.
+If you’re ready to see more info regarding mature mom boy have a look at our web site.
+This year, more than 20 billion connected devices will be installed worldwide, including sex tech products with apps that monitor orgasms, tushy xxx save vibration patterns, or let you connect with your long-distance partner’s pleasure gadget.
 Since most operate over a Bluetooth connection and with an app, breaches are possible and even likely.

 The good news: some established vendors in the sex tech space are taking security seriously — or at least are trying to.
 There are consequences to inaction.
 A high-profile lawsuit in 2016 accused sex tech company We-Vibe of transmitting user preferences, usage data and email addresses to its servers without consent.
 The company settled the case for $3.75 million in 2017.

-Click for xxxbunker more on the intersection of technology and sex.
+Click for more on the intersection of technology and sex.